mathewleland/mleland-protecht-icw/README.md

 ## Project Overview

-- **Purpose**: Provide a drop-in widget merchants can embed on their checkout page to display insurance quotes, perils, links, and underwriter information.
+- **Purpose**: Provide a drop-in widget merchants can embed on their checkout page to display price, perils, links, and underwriter information.
 - **Key Features**:
   - **One-time fetch → render**: Calls `/api/internal/widgets/icw/configure/v4` and displays the response.
   - **Shadow DOM isolation**: Ensures no CSS leakage between the host page and the widget.